-The included connection plug can receive soldered cable ends or such with cable end sleeves of up to 6 mm2.
+The included connection plug can receive cable ends (soldered or crimped) of up to 6 mm2 (AWG10).
 The longer the connection cable, the higher the voltage loss due to the cable resistance.
 Therefore the mains cables should be kept as short as possible or use bigger cross section.

-Figure 7 - Example for a mains cable (cable not included in delivery)
+Figure 6 - Example for a mains cable (cable not included in delivery)